 The Structure of the Hierarchy

 Whilst self-actualization is a rare achievement, Maslow did believe that we were all capable of it in short bursts.
-He called these ‘peak experiences’.
+These are what he called ‘peak experiences’.

 Research & Criticism of Maslow’s Hierarchy